Can you buy life insurance while pregnant?

 When should you apply for life insurance if you’re pregnant?

-It’s always better to apply for life insurance sooner rather than later, if you can.
+It’s typically better to apply for life insurance sooner rather than later.
 The life insurance application process can take up to four to six weeks, but could take longer if your insurer requests more information from your doctor to confirm your health details.

-In general, the younger you are, the lower your premiums.
+In general, the younger you are, the lower your premiums will be.
 However, you can apply for life insurance anytime before, during, or after your pregnancy.

 Before pregnancy

 If you’re planning on starting a family, the best time to apply for life insurance is before you get pregnant.
 The average cost of life insurance increases by 4.5% to 9% each year you age.
-If you know you want to have children, you can lock in affordable premiums now that will last for decades.
-It also guarantees your family is covered during childbirth.
+If you know you want to have children, you can lock in cheaper premiums now that will last for decades.
+Applying as soon as possible also guarantees your family is covered during childbirth.

 When disclosing medications on your application, include any fertility treatment or prescriptions.
-Fertility treatments such as IVF don’t typically impact life insurance rates, but they’ll appear in your medical records.
+Fertility treatments such as IVF usually don’t impact life insurance rates, but they’ll appear in your medical records.

 During pregnancy

-The closer you are to childbirth, the more likely it is for your application to be postponed or your premiums increased.
+The closer you are to childbirth, the more likely it is for your application to be postponed or your premiums to increase.

 If you do end up with higher premiums due to pregnancy complications, most life insurance companies allow you to retake your medical exam a year or two after your policy becomes active.
-If your new exam results qualify for a lower price, your premiums will be adjusted.
-(If they don’t, your premiums won’t go up.)
+If your new exam results qualify for a lower price, your premiums will be adjusted — and if they don’t, your premiums won’t go up.

 After pregnancy